Ask any parent waiting for a daycare spot and you’ll hear the same thing: Canada doesn’t have enough Early Childhood Educators.

 What You’ll Learn

-Students can graduate with three additional certificates: the Hanen Learning Language and Loving It certificate; the Quality Child Care Niagara certificate; and the Red Cross Anti-Bullying Certificate.
+Students also have the option to graduate with three additional certificates: the Hanen Learning Language and Loving It certificate; the Quality Child Care Niagara certificate; and the Red Cross Anti-Bullying Certificate.

 Program Options